Oh what a time to be dating in Singapore! Thanks to technology, meeting someone new has become easier than ever.

 Grindr is a good place to start if you are just coming out of the closet.
-Just be honest with your sexuality, because you’ll be among people looking for the same experience.
+Just be honest with your sexuality, because you will be among people looking for the same experiences.

 If a serious relationship is what you’re in search of, instead of mindless hookups (we’re not judging either way), then you might want to give Hinge a go.

-Mindless swiping isn’t a thing here since users are allowed only ten swipes per day.
+Mindless swiping is not a thing at Hinge since users are allowed only ten swipes per day.
 Their goal is that users will spend time to know their matches.